clarkkon/IBM-Employee-Attrition-Logistic-Regression/README.md

 Data for this project can be found in employee_attriion.csv file

+Images for README can be found in the image folder.

 index.ipynb contains the coding and markup

 presentation.pdf is PowerPoint presentation of my information for my stakeholder, the link for which presentation can be found [here](https://docs.google.com/presentation/d/1cg4bz9WO3JMktPdvxqbhGGsCYClR589xYYdrvFqUKxY/edit?usp=sharing).